Kittyfisto/IsabelDb/README.md

 # IsabelDb
-IsabelDb is a key value store which allows you to write .NET objects to disk and read them back again.
+IsabelDb is a key value store which allows you to persist .NET objects on disk and read them back again.

 # Introduction